Lady Like: We already have a brand new mouth to feed!

 - Hiiragi◊ from Hanamaru Kindergarten.

-- Kirby of the Stars: The Waddle-Dees and Waddle Doo all have no mouths.
+- Kirby: Right Back at Ya!: The Waddle-Dees and Waddle Doo all have no mouths.
 Dedede puzzles over why they cost so much to feed, and he and Escargoon approach a guard, and put a cookie to where it's mouth should be.
 The Cookie goes through the skin, and the face moves and makes noises as if something is being chewed.
-They're weireded out by this revelation.
+They're weirded out by this revelation.

 - In Yu-Gi-Oh!
 ZEXAL this is true of most natives of the Barian World in their true forms.